Do What Is Just and Right

 Later Paul testifies that his purpose is to bring God’s good news to his own people and to the Gentiles, that is non-Jews, which would be foreigners (Acts 26:23).
 And James tells us to look after orphans and widows (James 1:27).
 Yes, foreigners, orphans, and widows are important to God, so they should be important to us too.

 Second, God says don’t kill the innocent.
 This command to not murder appears in the ten Commandments (Exodus 20:13).
-And Jesus models it with the woman caught in adultery when he releases her from being stoned to death (John 8:10-12).
+And Jesus models it with the woman caught in adultery when he releases her from a lawful execution, of her being stoned to death (John 8:10-12).

 We can easily extend God’s command to the king of Judah to us today, because we see these principles supported in the rest of Scripture.
 However, the promise for obedience and threat for disobedience, may or may not apply to us.

 Regardless if there are rewards for obedience or punishments for disobedience, we will do well to help foreigners, orphans, and widows.
-This pleases God.
+This pleases God and allows us to bless others in his name.